 Carbon should outnumber nitrogen in a good compost pile.

-Manures, food scraps, green lawn clippings, kitchen garbage, and green leaves are examples of nitrogen or protein-rich substances that can be used to make enzymes.
+Manures, food scraps, green lawn clippings, kitchen garbage, and green leaves are nitrogen or protein-rich substances that can be used to make enzymes.

-Composting is an excellent way to repurpose items in your refrigerator that have beyond their sell-by date, hence reducing food waste.
+Composting is an excellent way to repurpose items in your refrigerator beyond their sell-by date, reducing food waste.
 Certain types of yard trash can also be composted instead of being dumped.
 Gather the following ingredients to get your compost pile off to a good start:

 - Vegetable scraps